AtharvaChiplunkar12/AtharvaChiplunkar12/README.md

 ## About Me

 I am a passionate and driven computer science graduate student at Rochester Institute of Technology, keen to explore cutting-edge technologies and their practical applications.
 Throughout my academic journey, I have acquired a strong foundation in various programming languages such as Java, Python, and SQL.
 I have gained expertise in frameworks and tools like React, Git, Selenium, and Docker.
 My hands-on experience with AWS services, including EC2, S3, DynamoDB, and Lambda, has further honed my cloud computing and infrastructure management skills.
 I am enthusiastic about leveraging my knowledge and skills to tackle complex challenges and contribute to innovative projects that make a positive impact on society.
-Outside of academics, I enjoy staying updated with the latest advancements in technology, exploring new coding techniques, and collaborating with like-minded individuals on exciting ventures.
+Outside of academics, I enjoy staying updated with the latest technological advancements, exploring new coding techniques, and collaborating with like-minded individuals on exciting ventures.

 ## Interests
 - Software Development